wp-plugins/wp-pipes/readme.txt

 * The first version

 == Upgrade Notice ==

+= 1.7 =
+* Upgrade to this version is required to use Import feature.

 = 1.6 =
 * Fixed error with Import feature.
 Highly recommended to upgrade to this version.